ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 Please refrain from interacting with the Node Database until OTN staff have announced the Push has ended and data may be loaded again.

-We have created an OTNDC Bot that announces updates through Slack channels and will announce node Push statuses.
-This created Bot also sends push status reports about Gitlab tickets during non-Push time.
+We have created an OTNDC Bot that announces updates through OTN's node Slack channels, and will announce each node's Push status.
+This means all node managers will be notified when the Push begins and ends in a clear manner.
+This Bot also sends status reports about Gitlab tickets during non-Push time, to help Node Managers track and stay on top of their ticket queue.

 ## Push Reports